Medical Center leadership is proud to announce the following additions to its faculty and leadership staff.

 Onder joined the West Virginia University faculty as an assistant professor of pediatrics in 2006 and was promoted to associate professor of pediatrics in 2011.
 He then joined the University of Tennessee/Le Bonheur in 2016.

 An ad hoc editor and reviewer for a number of professional publications, Onder is the author or coauthor of 21 articles published in peer-reviewed journals and six abstracts and case reports.
 He has given 10 invited presentations at scientific seminars and symposia nationally.
 His clinical interests are infectious complications in dialysis patients and use of 24-hour ambulatory blood pressure monitoring technique to diagnose and manage hypertensive children.
-His research interests are treatment and prevention of acute kidney injury in children undergoing cardiac surgery with cardio-pulmomary bypass machine and treatment and prevention of catheter-related bacteremia in pediatric hemodialysis patients.
+His research interests are treatment and prevention of acute kidney injury in children undergoing cardiac surgery with cardio-pulmonary bypass machine and treatment and prevention of catheter-related bacteremia in pediatric hemodialysis patients.

 Tara Scott Price, M.S.N.